Janardhen/MJ-QUARANTINE/README.md

 SpaceBar to Jump
 Tab to attack

+### Reflection
+  It was nice but then I feel I am not much comfortable with reading documents.
+I need to learn and fix that as many things are mentioned in it.
+I also found the unoffical godot discord server is very useful when it comes to doubt instantly.
+I have made uses of it the last week.
+I think I followed the style guide but I am still unsure as I never crossed that bar.
+Overall, it was a nice experience.

 ### Self Evaluation

 Meeting the following criteria earns a D or better grade; failing to meet these criteria earns an F grade: